Setiabudi LRT station

-Setiabudi LRT Station is a light rail station located on Jalan H.R.
-Rasuna Said, Guntur, Setiabudi, South Jakarta.
-The station, which is located at an altitude of +22.55 meters, serves the Cibubur and Bekasi lines of the Jabodebek LRT system.
-Despite sharing the same name, it is not an interchange and is not to be confused with the MRT Jakarta station at Setiabudi Astra station, and is in fact located 600 meters apart from each other.
+Setiabudi LRT Station is a light rapid transit station located on H.R.
+Rasuna Said avenue, Guntur, Setiabudi, South Jakarta, Indonesia.
+Located at an altitude of +22.55 meters, it serves the Cibubur and Bekasi lines of the Jabodebek LRT system.
+Despite sharing the same name, it is not an interchange and is not to be confused with the Jakarta MRT station of the same name, and they are in fact located 600 meters apart from each other and not on the same road.